 After lunch, make your way to nearby Doolin, a small coastal town of colorful cottages known as the traditional music capital of Ireland.

 Day 8: Inis Mór & the Aran Islands

-Today you'll hop on a ferry from mainland Ireland to Inis Mór, largest of the Aran Islands.
-These three rocky islands guard the mouth of the Bay of Galway, and their remote setting serves as a haven to wildlife, seabirds, and native flora, as well as an outpost of the ancient Irish language.
+Today you'll hop on a ferry from mainland Ireland to Inis Mór, the largest of the Aran Islands.
+These three rocky islands guard the mouth of the Bay of Galway, and their remote setting serves as a haven for wildlife, seabirds, and native flora, as well as an outpost of the ancient Irish language.
 Explore the island by foot, bicycle, or in a traditional horsedrawn jaunting cart, as you pass a magnificent landscape of rocky fields, wild ocean views, and incredible monuments of Christian, pre- Christian, and Celtic mythological heritage

 In the afternoon, return to the mainland town of Doolin, your base for the night.

 Day 9: Galway